The Nine Pillars

 Electromagnetic Exposure & Signal Environment

-The modern built environment is saturated with electromagnetic fields (EMFs) from electrical wiring, wireless communication systems, smart building technologies, and personal devices.
-Recent research (2024-2025) has strengthened the evidence base for health concerns associated with chronic exposure.
+Modern buildings are saturated with electromagnetic fields from electrical wiring, wireless systems, smart devices, and personal electronics.
+Recent research has strengthened the case for taking this seriously.

-Extremely low-frequency electromagnetic fields (ELF-EMFs) from power lines, electrical wiring, and household appliances are classified as a "possible carcinogen" (Group 2B) by the International Agency for Research on Cancer.
-Health effects associated with chronic ELF-EMF exposure now include childhood leukemia (strongest evidence), brain and breast cancers, ADHD, asthma, and obesity in prenatally exposed children, cognitive decline and dementia (associated with high occupational exposure), and peripheral nerve dysfunction.
+Low-frequency electromagnetic fields from power lines, wiring, and appliances are classified as a "possible carcinogen" by the International Agency for Research on Cancer.
+The health effects linked to chronic exposure include childhood leukemia (the strongest evidence), brain and breast cancers, ADHD and asthma in prenatally exposed children, cognitive decline associated with high occupational exposure, and peripheral nerve dysfunction.

 International precautionary standards are tightening.
 France recommends maintaining exposure below 0.4 microtesla in sensitive areas (schools, hospitals, new residential).
 The Netherlands is actively purchasing homes located near high-voltage transmission lines to reduce residential exposure.
 The WHO acknowledges insufficient evidence for a "safe" level and recommends precaution, particularly for children and pregnant women.